yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/install-yugabyte-platform/install-software/default.md

 - The help text for each field shows which Java system property or environment variable gets set by the field.
 System properties have the "-D" prefix.
 For example "Specify -Dhttps.proxyPort".

+- The **no proxy** fields are lists of exception hosts, provided as a comma-delimited list of addresses or hostnames.
+Include the following addresses:
+  - The Docker gateway address (172.17.0.1 by default).
+  - The address of any previously-specified web proxy.
-- Note that the fields listed with "No proxy" refers to a list of exception hosts, in which the earlier-specified web proxy should be bypassed.
-You may also want to add any other IP addresses that you deem safe to bypass the proxy.
+  - Any other IP addresses that you deem safe to bypass the proxy.

 - For the fields "HTTP no proxy setting" and "HTTP no proxy setting for Java", you need to add the docker gateway address (which is 172.17.0.1 by default).